-The Community Education & Training team oversees presentation and training programs for educators, students, first responders, and other audiences.
+The Community Education & Outreach team oversees presentation and training programs for educators, students, first responders, and other audiences.
 Additional programming on topics related to mental health and wellness may be available.
 Please contact us for information:

 Allies for Student Mental Health is a professional development program designed to help K-12 teachers, parents, and school staff work together to identify and understand mental health conditions that can have significant impact on students’ academic success and overall well-being.